-There are two main types of test used to check if people have Coronavirus.
+Two main types of test are used to check if people have Coronavirus.
 The first type of test is known as a PCR test, and looks for the virus’s genetic material (Ribonucleic acid, or RNA).
 These tests are currently more commonly used in the NHS for symptomatic testing.
 They are processed in a laboratory.
 The second type of test is a lateral flow (LFD) test, which detects the Coronavirus antigen that is produced when a person is infectious.
 These are quicker tests, which produce a result within 30 minutes and do not require a laboratory to be processed.
-This is the test we are offering.
+This is the test we are offering on campus.

 How accurate are these tests?

 The LFD tests have a high specificity, which means there is a very low chance of false-positive test results.
 The test does not detect all positive cases, however, and works best in cases with higher viral loads – i.e. those who are most infectious.
 As the test is easy to administer and does not require a laboratory, repeat tests can be carried out.
 The benefit will be the ability to detect a significant number of people without symptoms who are infectious; they will then be asked to self-isolate, which will reduce the transmission of coronavirus.

 Do I have to take a lateral flow test?